IndiSeek learns information-guided disentangled representations: Additional experimental results

 \item Setting 2: Let the observed data be iid copies of $X_1$ where $(X_1)_{\{1,2,5,6\}} \sim \calN(0, \bI_4)$, $(X_1)_3 = 0.2\times((X_1)_1 + (X_1)_2)$, and $(X_1)_4 = (X_1)_1 \times (X_1)_2$.
 Thus, the third and fourth coordinates are deterministic functions of the first two, while the others are independent.
 Let $C_1 = (X_1)_{1:d_c}$.
 Here, the ideal modality-specific features are the last two coordinates. \end{itemize}

 For Setting 1, given shared features are generated by sine and cubic functions, we can see from Figure~\ref{fig:setting1-recons} and \ref{fig:setting1-fact} that both Factorized CL and \ours~are capable of extracting modality-specific features that are independent of shared ones when $\lambda=0.01$, while \ours~tend to be more robust to the choice of $\lambda$ and preserves the desired performance when $\lambda=0.1$.
-However, in contrast, \disen, due to the limitation of orthogonal loss in handling nonlinear dependence, fails to disentangle modal-specific features from shared ones regardless of the value of $\lambda$.
+However, \disen, due to the limitation of orthogonal loss in handling nonlinear dependence, fails to disentangle modality-specific features from shared ones regardless of the value of $\lambda$.

-From Figures~\ref{fig:setting4-recons}, \ref{fig:setting4-fact}, and \ref{fig:setting4-disen}, we can see that similar to the results presented in Section~\ref{sec:simu}, with $\lambda$ in the range of $\{10^{j}: j = -2,-1,0,1\}$, Factorized CL fails to enforce independence between shared and modality-specific features; \disen ~tends to miss modality-specific features with small $\lambda$ and obtain dependent features due to the limitations of orthogonal loss in handling nonlinear dependence.
-In comparison, with $\lambda=0.1$, \ours~ can exactly capture the remaining two modality-specific features.
+\yg{ From Figures~\ref{fig:setting4-recons}, \ref{fig:setting4-fact}, and \ref{fig:setting4-disen}, we can see that similar to the results presented in Section~\ref{sec:simu}, with $\lambda$ in the range of $\{10^{j}: j = -2,-1,0,1\}$, {\disen} fails to enforce independence between shared and modality-specific features; FactorizedCL tends to exclude shared features with a small $\lambda$ but still captures at least one of redundant features that is correlated with shared ones.
+In comparison, with $\lambda=0.01$, \ours~ can exactly capture the remaining two modality-specific features.
 Moreover, these figures also reveal the tradeoff between the disentanglement and sufficiency, determined by the value of $\lambda$.
-With $\lambda=0.01$, more weight is put on the disentanglement between shared and modality-specific features; thus, with a strong regularization on dependence, \ours~ and \disen~ tend to miss one modality-specific feature.
-On the other hand, with $\lambda=10$, the loss puts more weight on reconstruction/sufficiency, and as a result, disentangled methods may extract features that are dependent on the shared ones.
+With $\lambda=0.01$, more weight is put on the disentanglement between shared and modality-specific features; thus, with a strong regularization on dependence, \ours~ tends to exclude all shared and redundant features.
+On the other hand, with $\lambda=10$, the loss puts more weight on reconstruction/sufficiency, and as a result, disentangled methods may extract features that are dependent on the shared ones. }